rmdluo/portfolio/src/content/projects/gan-number-generation.md

 - PyTorch-based implementation
 - MLP architecture for both generator and discriminator
 - Extension to conditional GANs for controlled digit generation
-- Training pipeline with adversarial loss functions
+- Training pipeline using BCE loss

 ## Results